rickosborne/cascades/md/22-3-4-duchesne-the-magnificent.md

 "Where did you learn to do that?"
 I asked.

 Jim smiled and his eyes unfocused.
+WHen he spoke again, his accent seemed a hint more pronounced.

-"My father took me to see Houdini when I was a nine years old.
+"My father took me to see Houdini when I was nine years old.
 His show had a number of great escapes and illusions, but between these he would do little things like card tricks and sleight of hand.
-I was a changed boy who dreamed of growing up to be as great as Houdini."
+I came away from that show a changed boy who dreamed of growing up to be as great as Houdini."

 "My father was supportive of my hobby, giving me many books about magic.
 But we were not a wealthy family who could afford to risk the career of a stage magician.
 Instead, I got a paying job in the factory where my brothers worked.
 I never stopped practicing my magic, though.
 I would amuse the other workers at lunch by making their food disappear.
+Most of the time, when I wasn't so hungry, their lunch reappeared.
 And even today I perform magic for the children at my church to show them the miracles of God."

 I caught the quarter as it once again slipped through my fingers.